goodplayer/image_postgres/README.md

 1. Download `postgresql-17.5.tar.bz2` file from postgresql website
     * Please refer to the Dockerfile for the actual files to download
+    * Additional files are required as well, refer to the below
 2. Run builder
     * `podman build --no-cache --force-rm --squash-all -t goodplayer/image_postgres:v17.5 .`
 3. Push to registry
     * `podman login -u docker -p docker docker-push.registry.internal:5001`
     * `podman push goodplayer/image_postgres:v17.5 docker-push.registry.internal:5001/goodplayer/image_postgres:v17.5`

+Additional files to downloads

+* files described in .sh files in `buildscripts` folder
+* files described in .sh files in `buildtool` folder

 ### Require modification when upgrade to a new version